TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   where the intercept represents the global mean of `y`.
 We are looking for residuals from the model that are unusually large, indicating the model fit is relatively poor for these data points.
-We can extend this idea to our linear models of a conditional mean.
-In any case, if a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
+We can extend this idea to our linear models of a conditional mean, looking for residuals that are more than 3 standard deviations (of the residual distribution) from the prediction line.

+When a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
 In this case, it makes good sense to remove the offending observation from the sample and repeat the analysis.
 However, the fault may well lie in the model, rather than the observation.
 In particular, perhaps the model lacks an important explanatory term (like an additional explanatory variable or a non-linear relationship to the current explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
 When outliers are identified, these possibilities need to be carefully distinguished.
+Often this distinction is hard to make with certainty, in which case we should act with care, only removing apparent outliers if they have a significant impact on the estimates of the model coefficients.
+In any case, if any data are removed, it should be documented (specifying which data were removed and why) in the methods section of subsequent scientific publications.
+It may also be useful to compare the fits with and without the outliers in order to quantify the 'sensitivity' of the fit to the choice about whether the outliers are included or not.

+In addition to having `y` response variable values that do not fit the model developed from the rest of the data well, which is signalled by relatively large residuals, outliers can also have `x` explanatory variable values that are unusually far from the rest of the data.
+Below are two terms that are often used when discussing the impact of outliers on a fit:

+**Leverage**: is based solely on the explanatory/independent variables (the single variable `x` here).
+It is a measure of how far the `x` value for an observation is from the mean `x` value for the sample, normalized by the variability of `x` in the sample.
+In general, leverage greater than twice the average leverage of `p / n` is considered 'high', where `p` is the number of coeffients in the model and `n` is sample size.
+The higher the leverage of an observation, the more potential differences in the `y` value of that observation will tend to affect the coefficient estimates.
+For balanced ANOVA designs (all groups have equal sample size) the leverage of each observation is always the same.

+**Influence**: influential observations are those which, if removed from the sample, would result in a large change in the fitted values for the remaining observations.
+That means that if you dropped the influential observation, the coefficients of the fit would change to a relatively large degree.
+  Influence reflects both leverage (how far explanatory variables are from their respective means) but also how far the `y` value for the observation is from the regression line you would get by dropping this observation.
+The further the `y` value of the omitted observation is from the regression line (the larger the 'residual'), and the larger the influence of the observation, the higher the observations influence will be. **Cook's distance** is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
+Cook's distance values greater than `0.5` suggest the corresponding observation has high influence on the fit, and observations with Cook's distances greater than `1.0` are considered to have very high influence.

 When `plot()` is called on the fit returned by `lm()` (which is an object of class `lm`), the call is redirected to the specialized function